Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 Guyasuta Investment Advisors determines specific objectives and risk tolerance before it builds your portfolio and determines the appropriate asset allocation.
 It prioritizes minimizing taxes, controlling risk and reducing fees and other expenses.

 The firm primarily uses individual equity and fixed-income securities.
 Guyasuta employs two investment philosophies: equity philosophy and fixed income philosophy.
 The equity philosophy is focused on risk management, diversification and direct ownership to drive long-term capital appreciation.
 The fixed income philosophy, on the other hand, is focused on the generation of steady income and the preservation of capital.
 While the equity strategy uses equity securities of high-quality companies across multiple sectors and industries, the fixed income strategy uses individual bonds, with a focus on issuers who have strong credit fundamentals.

 Fragasso Financial Advisors

 Founded in 1979, Fragasso Financial Advisors bears the distinction of being the oldest firm on this list.
-It’s also the firm with the most advisors on staff and the most certified financial planners (CFPs).
-The firm, which has 20 advisors on staff, boasts eight CFPs, as well as 15 accredited investment fiduciaries (AIFs), two chartered financial analysts (CFAs), one chartered retirement plans specialist (CRPC), one accredited wealth management advisor (AWMA) and one certified fund specialist (CFS).
+The firm has 20 advisors on staff, boasts eight certified financial planner (CFP) certifications, as well as 15 accredited investment fiduciary (AIF) certifications and two chartered financial analyst (CFA) certifications.

 To be a client of Fragasso, you'll need at least $250,000 in investable assets, which is on the lower end compared to many of the other firms on this list.
 Unlike many firms on this list, Fragasso primarily serves individuals, rather than high-net-worth individuals.